 You can imagine how hard it is to do that if your vulnerability assessments and training program schedules are shuffled within stacks of papers on your desk.

 Keeping your information in the cloud is a great solution, as it provides enterprise-wide transparency—and valuable information doesn’t accidentally end up in the trash.
 If you’re resistant to software integration due to monetary or security concerns, then you might feel like the IA rule is forcing your hand.
 But think of it this way: the cost of implementation is negligible when you compare it to a misdemeanor charge or lawsuit, and cloud technologies are inherently more secure as they are designed for easy integration.

 By leveraging a workforce management software like Indeavor, your food processing facility can be equipped with a cloud-based qualification management system (QMS) that easily integrates into your existing platforms.

 How does that help your facilities stay compliant with the IA rule?

 Centralized Skills Management Makes Auditing a Breeze

-With Workloud’s QMS function, you can ensure that you are assigning only qualified workers to each position at the plant.
+With Indeavor’s QMS function, you can ensure that you are assigning only qualified workers to each position at the plant.
 This is because the system tracks qualifications automatically with a simple-to-digest skills matrix.

-This level of skills-based scheduling allows you to account for FSMA trainings when you’re creating a roster, since you’ll have up-to-date notifications for who is compliant with what.
+This level of skills-based scheduling allows you to account for FSMA training when you’re creating a roster since you’ll have up-to-date notifications for who is compliant with what.
 Not to mention that such visibility will come in handy if there is suspicion of foul play, as the system will have the accurate employee roster for the shift (yes, even in cases of employee swapping).

 The Indeavor Solution